google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 user it's available.

 Let's start with our basic push event handler with a call to `event.waitUntil()`.
-This method can only take a Promise or something that resolves to a promise.
+This method can only take a promise or something that resolves to a promise.